 If Face ID is not working on iPhone or if your device is coming up with “Face ID has been disabled” message, you can find below the troubleshooting steps to fix this problem.

-If Face ID gets disabled on iPhone, you won’t be able to login to your device using Face ID or use Face ID to make purchases on the App Store or anywhere else using Apple Pay.
+If Face ID gets disabled on iPhone, you won’t be able to unlock your device using Face ID and use Face ID to make purchases on the App Store and make online purchases using Apple Pay.

-Unless your device has suffered water or hardware damage due to a fall, the problem of Face ID not working on iPhone is software related and it can be fixed.
+Unless your device has suffered water damage or physical damage to its hardware components, the problem of Face ID not working on iPhone is software related and it can be fixed.

 1. Restart iPhone

-The problem could be due to minor software glitches or stuck programs interfering with proper functioning of Face ID on your iPhone.
+The problem could be due to stuck programs interfering with proper functioning of Face ID on your iPhone.

 Go to Settings > General > Shut Down > use the Slider to Power OFF iPhone.